Axially Loaded Pile Analysis

 element model using the axial rigidity of the pile and the

-The analysis uses an Iterative approach to achieve convergence.
+.
+The analysis uses an Iterative approach to achieve

-a given load on the pile head, variation of axial load along
+under a given load on the pile head, variation of axial load

 Different loads applied on the pile head and the corresponding